osinfra-io/terraform-google-kubernetes-engine/README.md

 Terraform **example** module for a Google Cloud Platform Kubernetes engine cluster.

+> [!NOTE]
-💡 *We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
-Its purpose is to be a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
-Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.*
+> We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
+It is a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
+Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.

 ## 🔩 Usage

+> [!TIP]
-You can check the [test/fixtures](test/fixtures/) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples on which to base your configurations.
+> You can check the [test/fixtures](test/fixtures/) directory for example configurations.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations.

 Google project services must be enabled before using this module.
 As a best practice, these should be defined in the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) module.
 The following services are required:

 - `container.googleapis.com`
 - `cloudkms.googleapis.com`
 - `cloudresourcemanager.googleapis.com`
-- `gkehub.googleapis.com` (Only needed if project is a GKE Fleet host project)
+- `gkehub.googleapis.com` (Only needed if the project is a GKE Fleet host project)
-- `multiclusteringress.googleapis.com` (Only needed if project is a GKE Fleet host project)
+- `multiclusteringress.googleapis.com` (Only needed if the project is a GKE Fleet host project)
 - `multiclusterservicediscovery.googleapis.com`
 - `trafficdirector.googleapis.com`

 > NOTE: The autoscaling profile feature requires the `google-beta` provider.
 > Include this provider in your root module required_providers block if you use GitHub Dependabot.

-Here is an example of a basic configuration; these would be in different `main.tf` files running separately in their own workflows.
-For example, the global configuration would run first  and then the regional configuration followed by the onboarding configurations.
+Here is an example of a basic configuration; these would be in different `main.tf` files running separately in their workflows.
+For example, the global configuration would run first, followed by the regional configuration, and then the onboarding configurations.

 ### Fleet Host